MooonizYT/CS2_Football/README.md

 ## Description:
 This plugin allows you to play Football in CS2.
-Match can be started both manually and automatically.
-It is customizable and you can run it with your own Football maps too.

-**This plugin was made possible with the help of SLAYER**
+**This plugin was made possible with the help of [SLAYER](https://github.com/zakriamansoor47)**

 ## Gameplay:
 https://www.youtube.com/watch?v=yfltZoMH2Ts